OUR MILWAUKEE PROGRAM

 Education, Outreach and Installation:

 Clean Wisconsin began our green infrastructure work around Milwaukee’s 30th Street Corridor in 2014 to help address stormwater issues that have challenged businesses and residents in the area for decades.
 Climate change will only make these challenges worse without significant investment in stormwater infrastructure.
 Catastrophic flooding in July 2010 caused $32 million dollars in damage to local businesses, the loss of 250 jobs, and hundreds of basement back-ups in people’s homes.
 Since then, MMSD and the City of Milwaukee have invested in flood-mitigation strategies, including three large stormwater detention basins to hold rainwater and allow it to drain slowly to Lincoln Creek.
 The green infrastructure Clean Wisconsin has worked with residents to install complement these larger flood management projects to reduce flood risk and stormwater pollution.

-Since 2014, in partnership with MMSD, we have engaged thousands of residents, installed 658 rain barrels, 63 rain gardens, along with other practices—an estimated 50,000 gallons of stormwater capacity – which then captures about 2.45 million gallons of stormwater over the course of a year.
+Since 2014, in partnership with MMSD, we have engaged thousands of residents, installed more than 700 rain barrels, 63 rain gardens, along with other practices—an estimated 50,000 gallons of stormwater capacity – which then captures about 2.45 million gallons of stormwater over the course of a year.
 These efforts support MMSD’s 2035 goal of capturing the first half inch of rain in green infrastructure across the 28-municipality MMSD service area, as laid out in their Regional Green Infrastructure Plan.

 Green Infrastructure Workshops: